 Don’t give these mischief-makers an easy target.
 Here are 3 simple things you can do to better secure your video meeting, no matter which service you use.

 - Share meeting information privately: “The more the merrier” might not apply in this case.
 Send the meeting information (time, connection details, purpose) through email and only to those invited.
 Don’t share it on social channels for anyone to see.
+Also, don’t share your log-in credentials with anyone – not even friends and family members.
+Each time you share your ID and password combination, it potentially weakens your security.

 - Use privacy settings and require passwords: Many services allow users to set up a personal meeting room or a more private, unique meeting room.
 Always opt for the latter and always require passwords from invitees to join.